briansiaw5/Time_Series_Regression_Analysis/README.md

 ## Results

-The results of the analysis showed that [briefly summarize the key findings or model performance].
-The best-performing model was [mention the best model] with a [mention key performance metric].
+The best-performing model was Linear Regression with an RMSE of 7.4 (the lowest amongst all the models).

 ## Dependencies